robgaston/osgw/index.md

     1. `select * from` your table to view the data that you just loaded

     1. write a SQL query to join places to countries using a spatial intersection to get a count of place points in each country

+    1. Extra credit: How else might we use PostGIS spatial processing functions to ask questions about these data?
+Come up with a question to ask about these data (or others) through spatial processing, find the right PostGIS functions (I can help you) and write a SQL query to get your answer

 ---